avajs/ava/readme.md

 - `failWithoutAssertions`: if `false`, does not fail a test if it doesn't run [assertions](#assertions)
 - `tap`: if `true`, enables the [TAP reporter](#tap-reporter)
 - `snapshotDir`: specifies a fixed location for storing snapshot files.
 Use this if your snapshots are ending up in the wrong location
-- `powerAssert`: if `false`, disables [power-assert](https://github.com/power-assert-js/power-assert) which otherwise helps provide more descriptive error messages
+- `compileEnhancements`: if `false`, disables [power-assert](https://github.com/power-assert-js/power-assert) — which otherwise helps provide more descriptive error messages — and detection of improper use of the `t.throws()` assertion
 - `require`: extra modules to require before tests are run.
 Modules are required in the [worker processes](#process-isolation)
 - `babel`: test file specific Babel options.
 See [ES2017 support](#es2017-support) for more details